sbunivedu/weather-app/README.md

 ## Stage 2
 This version shows static weather info with style.
 The steps to arrive at this stage are covered in chapter 1 up to page 40.

+## Stage 3
+This version factors TextInput into a custom component "SearchInput".
+The steps to arrive at this stage are covered in chapter 1 up to page 46.